 Setbacks are learning opportunities.
 Having a firm understanding of the types of things that slow your progress will allow you to both avoid and preempt them.

 Resilience is one positive side effect of overcoming setbacks.
 The journey to becoming a better person requires that you be mentally tough.
 Setbacks are an organic way to build that mental toughness while still maintaining integrity in your actions, and a sense of emotional awareness that promotes a safe environment where others feel seen.

 Thankfully, your assessment of the misalignment will lead you to do what is necessary to once again find your true north.
-The ability to self-correct will serve you on you journey.
+The ability to self-correct will serve you on your journey.

 5. Mastering Your Mind

-Your mind can be a formidable opponent on your path to becoming a better person.
-It can pipe up with all kinds of negative commentary when things are not going well, and can have the power to derail you with doubt and fear – if you let it.
+Your mind can be a formidable obstacle to becoming a better person.
+It can pipe up with all kinds of negative commentary when things are not going well and can have the power to derail you with doubt and fear – if you let it.
 Mastering your mind is one of the greatest life challenges of all.

-Where ever you go, there you are; thus it’s impossible to hide from yourself.
-If your mind is unruly and unkind, then it will be hard for you to become a better person, primarily because you are not being better to yourself.
+Where ever you go, there you are; thus, it’s impossible to hide from yourself.
+If your mind is unruly and unkind, then it will be hard for you to become a better person, primarily because you are not better to yourself.

-Luckily, there are a myriad of ways to begin the work of mastering you mind.
+Luckily, there is a myriad of ways to begin the work of mastering your mind.
 The key is to create space for you to be with yourself in a healthy way that promotes growth.
-Some common methods to facilitate focused personal time are therapy, meditation, self-reflection, prayer, intentional silence, journaling and being out in nature.

 6. Overcoming Your Story